MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 If your users are geographically dispersed, it might make sense to deploy your workload across multiple regions.
 If your users are in one area, a single-region deployment can simplify your operational requirements and reduce your costs.

-> [!TIP]
-> Even if your users are in different geographical areas, you might not need a multi-region deployment.
+Even if your users are in different geographical areas, you might not need a multi-region deployment.
 Consider whether you can achieve your requirements within a single region by using global traffic acceleration, like the accelaration provided by [Azure Front Door][front-door-global-traffic-acceleration].

 ##### Budget